xaviermerino/ArcFace/README.md

 ## 💻 Client

 To launch the client, you need to invoke `docker run`.
+You must be part of the sudoers to run the code below without `sudo`.
+See here for [details](https://docs.docker.com/engine/install/linux-postinstall/).

 ```bash
 docker run --rm \